equinor/radix-cicd-canary/README.md

 - builds and pushes a new container image and Helm chart to `ghcr.io`, and
 - uploads the Helm chart as an artifact to the corresponding GitHub release.

 ## Debugging

-The application can be run locally for debugging purposes, but it will still interact with `radix-api` and `radix-github-webhook` in a cluster.
-A config map named `radix-cicd-canary` should exist in in the cluster, under the `radix-cicd-canary` namespace (i.e. `kubectl get configmap -n radix-cicd-canary -oyaml`); its format can be found at `charts/templates/config.yaml`.
+The application can be run locally for debugging purposes, but it will still interact with `radix-api-server` in a cluster.
+A config map named `radix-cicd-canary` should exist in the cluster, under the `radix-cicd-canary` namespace (i.e. `kubectl get configmap -n radix-cicd-canary -oyaml`); its format can be found at `charts/templates/config.yaml`.
 Normally, though, you don't need to do anything with this configmap.
-When debugging in a cluster it is wise to turn of the canary in the cluster.
+When debugging in a cluster it is wise to turn off the canary in the cluster.
 Do that by setting replica to zero for the deployment (i.e. `kubectl edit deploy -n radix-cicd-canary`).
 Also make sure you start a test from scratch by deleting the registration for the apps used in the tests `kubectl delete rr $(kubectl get rr -o custom-columns=':metadata.name' --no-headers | grep canarycicd-)`

 ### Entire application